 As you become familiar with a product, you may find that you’re interested in increasing dosage.
-Knowing how to do a milligram-to-milligram comparison will help you to determine if it’s more cost-effective to take more capsules of the same potency or jump to a higher potency.
+Knowing how to do a milligram-to-milligram comparison will help you to determine if it’s more cost-effective to take more capsules of the same potency or jump to high potency CBD pills.

 4. CBD Dosage for Topical Products